ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

 6. Create z offsets file text file, possibly using spliner/offset_to_z.py.

 7. Measure PSF for each plane using multi_plane/measure_psf.py.
+For multi-color analysis use --normalize True and skip the next step (step 8).

 8. Normalize PSFs relative to each other using multi_plane/normalize_psfs.py.

 9. Create splines for each plane using spliner/psf_to_spline.py.
 Spline size ~20.

 10. Create XML with multi_plane analysis parameters.
+Use a value of 1 for independent_heights for multi-color analysis.

 11. Calculate weights for parameters as a function of plane and z using multi_plane/plane_weighting.py.